shopsys/shopsys/docs/docker/docker-troubleshooting.md

 This will output all listening TCP ports in numeric format.
 Now we can just pick one that isn't in this list and set it to our container.

+!!! warning
-*Note: Try not to use ports between 1000-1100, these are ports that root usually uses for its processes.*
+    Try not to use ports between 1000-1100, these are ports that root usually uses for its processes.

 So now we got configured our `docker-compose` files in a way they do not have any conflicts among them.
 That way we can have as many projects running at the same time as many ports there are in our local network.